Scale-Equivariant Imaging: Self-Supervised Learning for Image Super-Resolution and Deblurring: Related work

 \paragraph{Noise2x} The Noise2Noise method~\cite{lehtinen_noise2noise_2018} shows that it is possible to learn a denoiser in a self-supervised fashion if two independent noisy realizations of the same image are available for training, without explicit knowledge of the noise distribution.
 Related methods extend this idea to denoising problems where a single noise realization is available, e.g., Noise2Void~\cite{krull_noise2void_2019} and Noise2Self~\cite{batson_noise2self_2019}, and to general linear inverse problems, e.g., Noise2Inverse~\cite{hendriksen_noise2inverse_2020}.
 However, all of these methods crucially require that the forward operator is invertible and well-conditioned, which is not the case for super-resolution and most deblurring problems.

 \paragraph{Equivariant imaging}

-The equivariant imaging (EI) method leverages the invariance of typical image distributions to rotations and/or translations to learn from measurement data alone, in problems where the forward operator is incomplete such as sparse-angle tomography, image inpainting and magnetic resonance imaging~\cite{chen_equivariant_2021,chen_robust_2022,fatania_nonlinear_2023}.
-However, this approach requires the forward operator to not be equivariant to the rotations or translations.
-The super-resolution problems and image deblurring problems with an isotropic blur kernel do not verify this condition, and existing EI methods cannot be used.
+Typical image distributions $\mathcal Z$ are invariant to rotations and/or translations, i.e., $\mathop{T_g} z \in \mathcal Z,\ \forall z \in \mathcal Z$, for every roto-translation $\{ T_g \}_{g = 1}^{|G|}$.
+Equivariant imaging (EI) leverages this property to learn reconstruction functions from measurement data alone, in problems where the forward operator is incomplete such as sparse-angle tomography, image inpainting, image fusion and magnetic resonance imaging~\cite{chen_equivariant_2021,chen_robust_2022,fatania_nonlinear_2023,zhao24Equivariant}.
+However, this approach requires the forward operator not to be equivariant to rotations or translations, i.e., $A(\mathop{T_g} z) \neq \mathop{T_g} A(z)$ for at least some $z$ and $T_g$.
+The super-resolution and deblurring problems generally do not verify this condition, and existing EI methods cannot be used.
+The identification of invariant image distributions has been studied in a subsequent work~\cite{tachella_sensing_2023}, but only for discrete images under the action of a compact group, with guarantees for almost every generic operator.
+We introduce a different analysis imposed by the non-compact scaling group which operates on continuous images.
+This new framework leverages Fourier analysis instead of representation theory and yields guarantees of a stronger kind, covering every bandlimiting operator as opposed to almost every.

 \paragraph{Patch recurrence methods} Internal patch recurrence of natural images can be exploited to learn to super-resolve images without high-resolution references~\cite{shocher_zero-shot_2018}.
-However, while this self-supervised learning method can be extended to collections of low-resolution images via external patch recurrence, it cannot be easily generalized to more general inverse problems (e.g., image deblurring) and noisy measurement data.
+However, while this self-supervised learning method can be extended to collections of low-resolution images via external patch recurrence, it cannot be easily generalized to other inverse problems where the degraded image has different statistics from the ground truth image (e.g., image deblurring and noisy measurement data).
 The method proposed in this work generalizes the idea of patch recurrence to scale-invariance and can be applied to any imaging inverse problem where high-frequency information is missing.